-- Workers who interact the most with the public are often the least likely to have paid sick days: The vast majority of people working in food service (81 percent) and at child care centers (75 percent) lack access to paid sick days.
-Workers in these occupations are also more likely to be exposed to contagious illnesses and, therefore, to spread illnesses to the public when they are forced to go to work sick. - Service workers who have certain illnesses, including the flu or norovirus, are required by the Food and Drug Administration to work on a restricted basis until 24 hours after symptoms subside, 10 yet these workers typically can't afford to take unpaid sick time.
+- Workers who interact the most with the public are often the least likely to have paid sick days.
+Across all service workers, nearly four in ten lack access to paid sick days, and access is even worse in occupations such as food service and child care.
+9

+Workers in these occupations are also more likely to be exposed to contagious illnesses and, therefore, to spread illnesses to the public when they are forced to go to work sick. - Implementing emergency paid sick leave through the Families First Coronavirus Response Act prevented 400 COVID-19 cases per day in each state that previously had lacked a paid sick days laws but this program expired in 2020 and did not cover other infectious illnesses.10 - O Service workers who have certain illnesses, including the flu or norovirus, are required by the Food and Drug Administration to work on a restricted basis until 24 hours after symptoms subside, 11 yet these workers typically can't afford to take unpaid sick time.
 In fact, nearly 60 percent of food service workers surveyed in a Centers for Disease Control and Prevention study reported working while sick, and nearly half of those workers said they went to work because they didn't have paid sick days.
-11 - Nearly half (46 percent) of restaurant-associated illness outbreaks involve an infected food service worker, 12 and there are approximately 48 million cases of foodborne illness in the United States each year.
-13 - Lack of paid sick days increases workers' likelihood of being injured on the job, most likely because illness reduces workers' functional capacity, such as physical capability and ability to focus, making worksites less safe.
-Impacts are greater in more dangerous occupations: a construction worker without paid sick days is 21 percent more likely to experience a non-fatal occupational injury than one with paid sick days.14
+12 - Nearly half (46 percent) of restaurant-associated illness outbreaks involve an infected food service worker, 13 and there are approximately 48 million cases of foodborne illness in the United States each year.
+14 - Lack of paid sick days increases workers' likelihood of being injured on the job, most likely because illness reduces workers' functional capacity, such as physical capability and ability to focus, making worksites less safe.
+Impacts are greater in more dangerous occupations: a construction worker without paid sick days is 21 percent more likely to experience a non-fatal occupational injury than one with paid sick days.
+15